specialCong/WalmartUIAutomationTest/README.md

 -	Select Root Directory and then Navigate to the unzipped project folder and make sure that the project shows up in the Projects section
 -	Click Finish
 -	You should see the project in your workspace now.
--	Copy the folder chrome_driver(with two dirvers, one for Mac, one for windows) to root path of disk where your IDE located. e.g. for Windows, "E/Program Files/Eclipse", "E/chrome_dirver" e.g. for Mac, move folder to root path of disk.
+-	Copy the folder chrome_driver(with two dirvers, one for Mac, one for windows) to root path of disk where your IDE located.
+-	    e.g. for Windows, "E/Program Files/Eclipse", "E/chrome_dirver"
+-	    e.g. for Mac, move folder to root path of disk.
 -	Modify the path_to_driver in WebPageTestMethod.java to :/chrome_dirver/chromedriver.exe

 ### Run the project:-
     Select the test class in com.walmart.testcase.
-There are 2 classes avaiable NewTestPass.java(Expect to pass all 5 test)
-    Run as TestNG
+There are 2 classes avaiable NewTestPassForMac.java(Expect to pass all 5 test, only for Mac) NewTestPassForWindows.java(Expect to pass all 5 test, only for Windows) Run as TestNG

 ### Problem Statement/Requirement:
 The requirement for this project is to automate an end-to-end scenario for UI testing the e-commerce website http://www.walmart.com.

-Scenarios to be tested:
+Scenarios to be automated:
     1. Login using existing account
     2. Perform a search on home page from a pool of key words given below
     3. Identify an item from the result set that you can add to cart